Thomas Middleditch: Career

 While living in New York City, Middleditch began acting in commercials.
 In 2007 a sketch video for Chicken McNuggets he made with Fernando Sosa in Chicago was purchased by McDonald's and used as a commercial.
 He appeared in the 2009 romantic comedy Splinterheads, portraying the lead role of Justin Frost.
 On March 25, 2010, he joined a CBS pilot, Hitched, written by Josh Schwartz and directed by Rob Greenberg.
 On May 5, 2011, Middleditch made his first appearance in Jake and Amir, in the episode "Jake and Amir: Doobs".

 On May 31, 2011, Middleditch joined the cast of Fun Size, directed by Josh Schwartz.
 On August 8, 2011, he joined Road to Nardo, a film that would have been Scot Armstrong's directorial debut.
 On December 12, 2011, he joined Jay Roach's The Campaign, starring Will Ferrell and Zach Galifianakis.

 On July 23, 2012, Middleditch joined the cast of Someone Marry Barry, directed and written by Rob Pearlstein and produced by Barry Josephson.
 On August 23, 2012, he appeared in The Offices final season episode "The Farm".
 He had a role in The Brass Teapot (2013) and played a police officer in The Kings of Summer (2013).

 On January 30, 2013, Middleditch joined HBO's comedy pilot Silicon Valley, playing Richard Hendricks.
 He has said the pilot was written with him in mind as the lead.

 For his work on the show, Middleditch received four Satellite Awards nominations (winning in 2019) and two Critics' Choice Television Award nominations.
 In 2016, Middleditch earned his first Primetime Emmy Award nomination for Outstanding Lead Actor in a Comedy Series.

 On April 23, 2013, he was added to the cast of Search Party, playing Nardo.
 Middleditch made a cameo in The Wolf of Wall Street as a broker fired for cleaning his fish bowl.

 He played a hipster thief in You're The Worst.
 On The Pete Holmes Show, he portrayed several characters from X-Men and Street Fighter.
 On October 16, 2013, it was announced that Middleditch would star in Penn Zero: Part-Time Hero.
 In 2015, he co-starred in The Final Girls and The Bronze.
 Also in 2015, he began streaming video games on Twitch.

 In 2014 he joined a CollegeHumor series on YouTube called CAMP.

 Middleditch voiced Harold Hutchins in Captain Underpants: The First Epic Movie (2017).
 As of 2017, Middleditch has appeared in Verizon commercials.
 In 2019, he appeared in Godzilla: King of the Monsters and NBA 2K20.

 In April 2020, Middleditch and Ben Schwartz starred in Netflix's improv special Middleditch and Schwartz.

 In October 2020, Middleditch began playing Drew Dunbar in the CBS series B Positive.

+In 2022, Middleditch was announced as a collaborator on Pillage Party, a co‑developed original video game project for PC and consoles developed by Australian studio PlaySide.
+It was planned for release in 2023 on PC and consoles but was never published.

 In June 2025, Middleditch was announced as Chief Creative Officer of a revived Commodore.